 - The Skill Use variables were developed in relationship to a domain, so statistics for each Skills Use variable are only available for that related domain (e.g., statistics for reading skill are only available for the literacy domain).

-- Significant differences are only shown for average scores, comparing the U.S. average score to other participating jurisdictions.
+- Significant differences are only shown for average scores, comparing the U.S. average score to other participating jurisdictions (or the U.S. Household average score to the U.S. prison).
 To see whether other estimates are significantly different, consult the PIAAC International Data Explorer (IDE).